 Secondary structure formation and conformational changes play a key role in understanding molecular evolution and its functional aspects.
-Among DNA, RNA and Protein, secondary structure analyses of RNA and Proteins have attracted a lot of research and development.
+Among DNA, RNA, and Protein, secondary structure analyses of RNA and Proteins have attracted a lot of research and development.

 RNA secondary structure has been proved necessary to understand the regulatory functions of microRNAs, and to infer or understand the function of an RNA molecule, understanding the ability of small RNAs to regulate gene expression and so on.
-It is leading to an increasing demand of structured RNAs in genomic and transcriptomic context which is a difficult task.
+It is leading to an increasing demand for structured RNAs in the genomic and transcriptomic context which is a difficult task.
 In this case, RNA local pairwise alignment may be helpful for which some of the tools are available.

 Foldalign is one such tool which implements the local pairwise RNA structural alignment based on the Sankoff algorithm (Sankoff, 1985).
-CMfinder also perform the pairwise alignment but it is not local.
+CMfinder also performs the pairwise alignment but it is not local.
 Sankoff algorithm is complex and cannot handle long sequences.
 Foldalign overcomes these difficulties.
 It can align long sequences, less complex and requires less processing time and memory.

 Sundfeld et al., (2015) has developed a multithreaded parallel algorithm which has been implemented in C++.